EDGE: Educating and Developing Workers for the Green Economy

-With increasing pressure on fossil fuels and the movement to develop clean, renewable alternative energy, the biofuels sector is set to grow at an impressive pace.
+With increasing pressure on fossil fuels and the ability to use algae to create a wide range of photosynthetic-based bio-products, the algae biotechnology sector is set to grow at an impressive pace.
+Already, direct employment in the algae biotechnology industry in the San Diego region has nearly doubled since 2009.
 The EDGE Initiative was developed with funding from the California Department of Labor to develop and provide training programs to anticipate the growth of the biofuels and industrial biotechnology sectors.

 For students not living in San Diego, a limited amount of discounted on-campus housing with dining plans are available for the summer lab courses.
 UCSD Extension can also assist foreign students with visa issues and discounted on-campus housing for the summer lab courses.